BUNSE-BRAVE/real-project-ryn445/README.md

 ## Contact information
 - Ruijie Yang ryn445@uregina.ca
 ## Bug list
-1.The city name should not be too long
+-The city name should not be too long.
-2.403 error could be happen
+-403 error could be happen.
 ## Troubleshooting tips
 Please send an email to me if you have any trouble
 ## Credits and acknowledgments
--Instructor: Trevor Tomesh
+-Instructor: Trevor Tomesh.
--React Native
+-React Native.
--expo
+-expo.
--and the teacher from youtube
+-and the teacher from youtube.